Springer & Steinberg, P.C.

 Marc L. Schatten, Esq. is a Denver, CO personal injury attorney with 26 years of experience handling burn injury and accident cases.

 Denver sits at the intersection of a major industrial corridor, an active construction economy, and one of the nation's busiest energy sectors.
-The Denver metropolitan area—including Adams, Arapahoe, Jefferson, and Douglas counties—sees burn injuries arising from oil and gas operations along the Weld County border, electrical utility work, commercial kitchen scalding incidents, residential fires, and highway accidents involving fuel ignition.
-When a serious burn injury occurs, victims and their families face an immediate dual challenge: obtaining specialized medical care and understanding their legal rights under Colorado law.
+The Denver metropolitan area (including Adams, Arapahoe, Jefferson, and Douglas counties) sees burn injuries arising from oil and gas operations along the Weld County border, electrical utility work, commercial kitchen scalding incidents, residential fires, and highway accidents involving fuel ignition.
+When a serious burn injury occurs, victims and their families face an immediate dual challenge: obtaining specialized medical care and identifying counsel familiar with Colorado law.

 This directory is designed to help injured people and their families connect with Colorado-licensed attorneys who handle burn injury claims.
-The information below covers local medical resources, the applicable Colorado statutes, common causes of burn injuries in the Denver region, and what to expect from the civil legal process.
+The information below covers local medical resources, the Colorado statutes most commonly cited in burn injury matters, and common causes of burn injuries in the Denver region.

-Burn injuries—particularly second-degree and third-degree burns covering significant body surface area—require specialized inpatient care that general emergency departments are not equipped to provide.
-Denver is fortunate to host one of the nation's recognized burn treatment centers.
+Burn injuries, particularly second-degree and third-degree burns covering significant body surface area, require specialized inpatient care that general emergency departments are not equipped to provide.
+Denver hosts one of the nation's recognized burn treatment centers.

 Rocky Mountain Regional Burn Center at University of Colorado Hospital (UCHealth Anschutz Medical Campus): Located in Aurora, just east of Denver, the Rocky Mountain Regional Burn Center is a verified burn center and serves as the primary referral destination for serious burn patients throughout Colorado, Wyoming, Montana, Utah, and surrounding states.
 It is verified by the American Burn Association and the American College of Surgeons.
 The center provides acute burn care, skin grafting, reconstructive surgery, and long-term rehabilitation services.
 Patients transferred from rural communities across the Intermountain West frequently receive care here.